DiegoSalazar/template_parsing_challenge/README.md

 # Challenge: Write Template a Parser

 This is my solution to a template parsing challenge.
+I implemented the core of the parsing/interpolation logic using regular expressions with capture groups and back references.
+The main `parse` method then iteratively substitutes environment values and captured matches until there are no captures.

+The parser supports plain variables, `if` and `unless` type logic, as well as nested captures.
+The parser may be instantiated once with an environment and it can parse multiple templates with that environment.
+It will always operate on and return a copy of the template.

 ## Description
 Given a template and an environment, fill the template with correct values.